 FOOD.
 We are currently feeding our kittens with ROYAL CANIN KITTEN.
 If you planning to use another brand, you will need to slowly mix it in the new brand dry food.
-We occasionally feed them with boiled chicken breasts.
+We occasionally feed them with boiled or raw chicken breasts.
 You can give your kitten a can once a day (half a can in the morning and half at night).
 When kitten becomes older, you can increase the food amount(one can in the morning and one can at night).
-We recommend you to use PURINA PRO PLAN\focus \kitten or ROAYL CANIN\kitten.

 Dry food should be alway available for the kitten (just make sure that the bowl is always full with dry food).The Bengal cats eat the same food as other cats do.
 But the high-quality dry food made of meat is the best for it.
 A diet based on dry food will help keep the kitten’s teeth clean.
 Don’t give the kitten pieces of food from your table and don’t give milk, no matter how much it’s asking for it.
 This can disorder its digestion or make it picky about its own cat food.